 Our birth centre offers:

-- Normal birth without medical intervention
+- A birth without medical intervention

 - Homely environment in private rooms, each with their own en-suite bathroom